mozilla/firefox-translations-training/README.md

 # Getting started on puhti
 1. Clone the repository.
-2. Download the Ftt.sif container to the repository root.
+2. Download the Ftt.sif container to the repository root (available in the Releases section of the repository).
 3. Install conda: make conda
 4. Install snakemake: make snakemake
 5. Update submodules: make git-modules